 Depending on the specific research questions asked, professionals may turn to any number of criminology theories to find answers.
 Some of these research theories relate directly to criminal investigation, while others are better suited to policymaking.
 There are also research theories that center around criminal psychology and behavioral impulses, as well as patterns of criminal activity within society.

-Four Purposes of Criminal Justice Research
+What Are the Four Purposes of Research in Criminal Justice?

 The wide range of research theories and methods in the criminal justice field can be a bit daunting to contemplate.
 However, it is easy to classify criminal justice research according to the kind of information it strives to obtain.
 At its heart, all research in the criminal justice field can be divided according to purpose into one of the four following categories: